 The sterilization of the surgical room is the responsibility of operating room nurses.
 During surgery, they may play a variety of roles.
 Circulating nurses take charge of the general nursing care and make sure the environment stays secure and relaxed, and scrub nurses select and handle the surgical tools used during the operation.
 Registered nurse first assistants require additional education and control bleeding, expose wounds and suture incisions under the surgeon's supervision.

-According to the U.S. Bureau of Labor Statistics (BLS), the number of jobs for registered nurses was expected to increase 19% between 2012 and 2022.
-The BLS reported in May 2013 that the average annual wage for registered nurses was $68,910.
+According to the U.S. Bureau of Labor Statistics (BLS), the number of jobs for registered nurses was expected to increase by 12% between 2018 and 2028.
+The BLS reported in May 2018 that the average annual wage for registered nurses was $75,510.